MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-xamarin.md

 * [Compiler Error CS0507](/dotnet/csharp/language-reference/compiler-messages/cs0507): This error is commonly seen in this form ``'MyActivity.OnRequestPermissionsResult()' cannot change access modifiers when overriding 'public' inherited member ...``.
 When the Remapper changes the inheritance of some of the Xamarin classes, certain member functions will be changed to `public`.
 If you override any of these functions, you will need to change the access modifiers for those overrides to be `public` as well.

 > [!NOTE]
 > The Remapper re-writes a dependency that Visual Studio uses for IntelliSense auto-completion.
-Therefore, you may need to reload and rebuild the project when the Remapper is added for IntelliSense to correctly recognize the changes.
+Therefore, you might need to reload and rebuild the project when the Remapper is added for IntelliSense to correctly recognize the changes.

 #### Troubleshooting
 * If you encounter a blank, white screen in your application on launch, then you may need to force the navigation calls to execute on the main thread.